i314-campbell-wi19/project-tutorials/rpi-setup.md

 To complete this guide, you will need to establish Internet connectivity for your Pi.
 Since the Pi 3 has integrated wireless capabilities, we can solve the problem by connecting to local wifi.

 ###  6.1. <a name='ConfiguretheWPASupplicant'></a>Configure the WPA Supplicant
 Wireless settings for the Pi are controlled by a service called _wpa_supplicant_, which stores network connection settings inside `/etc/wpa_supplicant/wpa_supplicant.conf`.
 You can edit this directly on the Pi using the nano text editor (or vi for the daring).
 Alternatively, you can create the file on your local system and copy it into place on the Pi (as described later in this guide).

+For this project, you must configure a connection to the Eduroam network.
+It's also a good idea at this time to configure connections to your home network.

+_Note: **Do not** associate your Pi with *University of Washington* unless given direct instructions to do so.
+Because the network requires a browser-based login, it has been a major source of trouble for former students._

 Begin your `wpa_supplicant.conf` file with the following lines and then add one or more network blocks (including a connection to Eduroam) as shown below.